-VI.
 SUMMARY OF THE ALBANIAN LEGAL FRAMEWORK FOR PETROLEUM EXPLORATION AND PRODUCTION

-Petroleum Exploration, Development and Production in Albania is governed by the "Petroleum Law (Exploration and Production)", No. 7746, July 28, 1993, amended by Law No. 7853, July 29, 1994, the Law No. 7811, April 12, 1994, "On Approval of the Decree No. 782", February 22,1994, "On the Fiscal System in the Hydrocarbons Sector (Exploration and Production)", and the Law No. 9975, July 28,2008, "On the National Taxes".
+Exploration, Development and Production of Hydrocarbons in Albania is governed by the "Law on Hydrocarbons (Exploration and Production)", no.7746, dated 28 July 1993, as amended, and Law No. 7611, dated 12 April 1994 "On the Approval of Decree no. 782, dated 22.02.1994 "On the Fiscal System in the Hydrocarbon Sector (Research and Manufacturing)" as amended.